Casting and conversions (F#)

 As for the

 upcast operator, if the compiler cannot infer a specific target type from the context, it reports an error.
+A type annotation may be required.

 The following code illustrates the use of the